project-ida/two-state-quantum-systems/src/05-untitled.md

 Superficially, Fig 1 resembles Fig 3 of [Tutorial 2](https://nbviewer.jupyter.org/github/project-ida/two-state-quantum-systems/blob/master/02-perturbing-a-two-state-system.ipynb#2.1-Static-perturbation) in that we see an avoided crossing when there is no perturbation.

 What is most interesting is that there are 2 levels with the same energy (aka [degenerate](https://en.wikipedia.org/wiki/Degenerate_energy_levels) levels) whose value does not show any dependence on $\delta$.
-Let's explore what the eigenstates look like for the $\delta/A=4$ case (the last value calculated in the above loop).
+Let's explore what the eigenstates look like as we change $\delta$.

 ```python
 fig, axes = plt.subplots(nrows=1, ncols=4, figsize=(15,6), sharey=True)